wine99/syssec-exercises/02_certificates_and_macs/readme.md

 The exercise is heavily inspired on [SEED Project's PKI Lab](https://seedsecuritylabs.org/Labs_20.04/Crypto/Crypto_PKI/).

-1. Choose a hostname (e.g. twitter.com or cs.au.dk) and download the server certificate.
+1. Choose a hostname using only RSA in their certificate chain (e.g. amazon.com) and download the server certificate.
 You can use a browser or command-line OpenSSL:

 ```